-The Master of Science in Real Estate Development for Architects program seeks to build upon the unique perspective and ethos of the architect.
+The Master of Science in Real Estate Development program seeks to build upon the unique perspective and ethos of the architect.
 While architects design the way a building looks and works, they are seldom involved in the decision of exactly what to build.
 In most developments, the architect is considered only one of numerous players, and is often left to carry out a pre-established vision for the development.
 We believe cities benefit when architects lead.

 The MSArch RED program is unlike a real estate development program where the curriculum is offered in a traditional lecture setting.
 Instead, the entire curriculum of the 12-month, three-semester program is delivered through a studio-based format.